IRSC Public Media Staff Directory

 IRSC Public Media stations provide local news and weather information throughout the day and work closely with non-profit organizations to promote their activities through public service announcements, and the show "In Focus with IRSC Public Media".

-Approximately 70% of the IRSC Public Media budget comes from private, local support.
+The majority of the IRSC Public Media budget comes from local support from listeners, businesses, and non-profit organizations.
 The stations also receive grants from the Corporation for Public Broadcasting and the Florida Department of Education, and support and in-kind services from Indian River State College.

 IRSC Public Media will offer our audiences the opportunity to access a variety of quality programs through different technologies.